-Bio-Bay in Fajardo by Kayak or Boat - A Sparkling Experience
+Bio-Bay in Fajardo by Kayak – A Sparkling Experience

 What Is It?

 A bio bay is a body of water that contains millions of micro-organisms, called “dinoflagellates”, that glow in the dark for a second when agitated.
 It is a rare, natural wonder that you can easily experience while visiting Puerto Rico.
 It is best seen on a dark night, try to go when it is moonless or close to it.
-It also is best on a warm night.
+It also is best on a warm night (summertime is brighter than wintertime, no rain is better than rainy days).
 But even on a less than ideal night, the bioluminescence will be visible.
-It is a fragile environment, that can be destroyed (as was the La Parguera bay) by excessive abuse from motor oil, sunscreen and bug repellent.
+It is a fragile environment, that can be destroyed by excessive abuse from motor oil, sewerage, sunscreen and bug repellent.

 Who To Use?

-There are two ways to enjoy the bio-bay in Fajardo - by kayak or motor boat.
+The usual way most people visit the Fajardo BioBay is on a kayak.
 There are many kayak operators that guide tours into the bio-bay.
 They are all similar except for the snacks at the end and the color of their glo-sticks.
 They all meet at Las Croabas, which is a small bay with a public boat dock.
-We, and our guests, have used Kayaking Puerto Rico and Las Tortugas in the past - they seem to limit the number of people on their tour and are very responsive to inquires.
+We, and our guests, have used Kayaking Puerto Rico and Las Tortugas in the past – they seem to limit the number of people on their tour and we found them to be very responsive to inquires.

 Can I Do It?

-Kayaking is fun and easy.
-Even if you have never done it before, are out of shape, are young or older - give it a try!
-All the kayak operators provide a mandatory life jacket to wear and will give you a brief “lesson” on how to kayak - and away you go!
-If you are really bad at it (or just feel uncomfortable) - the group leader will help you out.
-The kayaking in the canal isn’t hard except for two places where the canal gets thin, so the current picks up.
-Some people do go astray and their kayak meets the mangrove bushes, but it is not that big of a problem.
-One can easily get back on track.
-One operator uses a motor boat, which is great for the elderly, people with handicaps or with small children that can’t kayak - the minimum age to kayak is 6 years old.
+We think kayaking is fun and relatively easy.
+Even if you have never done it before, are out of shape, are young or older – you may want to try it.
+All the kayak operators provide a mandatory life jacket to wear and will give you a brief “lesson” on how to kayak – and away you go!
+If you are really bad at it (or just feel uncomfortable) – the group leader usually will help you out.
+We found the kayaking in the canal isn’t hard except for two places where the canal gets thin, so the current picks up.
+Some people do go astray and their kayak meets the mangrove bushes, but we didn’t find it to be that big of a problem.
+We always easily get back on track.

 The Details

-There are usually 2 trips per night: one right at sundown and one about 9:00pm.
+There are usually 2 trips per night: one right at sundown and one about 8:00-8:30pm.
+They will ask you get there about 30 mins earlier.
 Each trip takes about 2.5 hours from start to finish.
 I like the earlier one because at that time you can still see the iguanas in the trees above you, and it is not so dark on your way through the channel, but it is dark by the time you get to the lagoon.

 All the tours start off near the boat ramp, and then you kayak across the boat marina to a thin channel that leads to the lagoon.
 You have to go single file to avoid hitting each other and the sides of the channel.
 The mangrove trees make a canopy over your head, which is low in some spots.
-But as you get closer to the lagoon, you will notice little sparkles as you dip not heard back from you.your paddles into the water.
+But as you get closer to the lagoon, you will notice little sparkles as you dip your paddles into the water.

 Once you get through the channel, it opens up to a large lagoon.
 By now, your paddles leave a swirl of glow behind at each stroke.
 Your tour guide will gather all of the kayaks on your tour together, explain the bioluminescence phenomenon, and answer questions that you might have.

-Effective in April 2007, the Puerto Rico Department of Natural Resources no longer allows swimming in the lagoon.
-Though some rogue operators do allow it, be advised that, if the authorities see you swimming, there can be heavy fines levied against both the swimmer and the tour operator.
+Effective in April 2007, the Puerto Rico Department of Natural Resources no longer allows companies operating tours to swim in the lagoon.
+Though some rogue operators may allow it, be advised that, if the authorities see you swimming, there can be heavy fines levied against the tour operator.

-We recently (July 2008) re-visited Laguna Grande in Fajardo and were happy to find that the ban on swimming has had a positive effect on the health (brightness) of the bio bay.
+We went again a few years later re-visited Laguna Grande in Fajardo and were happy to find that the ban on swimming has had a positive effect on the health (brightness) of the bio bay.

 What To Wear?